grammyjs/website/site/docs/hosting/vps.md

 > Replace `<domain>` with your domain and `<token>` with your bot token.

-Reload Caddy every time as a site configuration file using the following command:
+Reload Caddy every time you change the site's configuration file using the following command:

 ```sh
 systemctl reload caddy